nordine-abde/utils-java/README.md

 Some of the code is designed to very specific purposes, so you may need to modify it to fit your needs.

-Some of the code may be outdated or not work as expected.
+Some of the code may be outdated or out of the original context, so it may not work as expected.